FunhouseAtelier/remix-v2-examples/README.md

 How to use the Remix `<Link>` component to perform client-side routing.

-The demo shows the difference between client-side and server-side routing behavior.
+The demo shows the difference between client-side and server-side routing in terms of preserving or destroying React state.

 #### 02c.
 Nested Routes